nixnodes/foo_np_adv/README.md

 # foo_np_adv
 Based on the popular foobar2000 [Now Playing Simple](http://skipyrich.com/wiki/Foobar2000:Now_Playing_Simple) plugin, this one offers the same functionality with one key difference: multiple instances can be defined, each with its own unique set of options.
 First instance may write what is currently playing, second logging playback, third writing a progress bar and so on..

 Since [NPS](http://skipyrich.com/wiki/Foobar2000:Now_Playing_Simple) source was nowhere to be found, this had to be written from scratch.
 This project is still in the early stages.
-If you experience any issues or want your commit merged, feel free to submit [here](https://github.com/nixnodes/foo_np_adv/issues).
+If you experience any issues please submit [here](https://github.com/nixnodes/foo_np_adv/issues).
+If you want to submit a pull request, feel free to do so.

 ## Features
 * Multiple instances